ibm-cloud-docs/cis/custom-rules-creating.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating, editing, and deleting firewall rules
+# Creating, editing, and deleting WAF custom rules
-{: #about-firewall-rules}

-Firewall rules have been deprecated.
-CIS has moved existing firewall rules to WAF custom rules.
-For more information on this change, see [Migrating to custom rules](/docs/cis?topic=cis-migrating-to-custom-rules).
-{: deprecated}
+{: #about--waf-custom-rules}

-{{site.data.keyword.cis_full}} firewall rules offer power and flexibility by targeting HTTP traffic and applying custom criteria to block, challenge, log, or allow certain requests.
+WAF custom rules offer power and flexibility by targeting HTTP traffic and applying custom criteria to block, challenge, log, or allow certain requests.
 {: shortdesc}

-You can create many types of firewall rules.
+You can create many types of WAF custom rules.
 However, the number of active rules on your site is limited by your customer plan.
 See [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison) for more information on entitlements.

 The number of active rules per plan is fixed.
 You can't purchase additional active rules at this time.

-Before getting started, it's a good idea to become familiar with [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).
+Before getting started, it's a good idea to review [Using fields, functions, and expressions](/docs/cis?topic=cis-custom-rules-fields-and-expressions&interface=cli).
 {: important}

-## Creating a firewall rule
+## Creating a custom rule
-{: #create-firewall-rule}
+{: #create-custom-rule}

-Follow these steps to configure a basic firewall rule:
+Follow these steps to configure a custom rule:

+WAF custom rules are configued using the existing Firewall rules page.
+Any legacy firewall rules previously created on your domain are automatically converted into WAF custom rules.
+{: note}

 1. Navigate to **Security > Firewall rules**.
 2. Click **Create**.
-3. Enter an optional description.
+3. Enter a rule name and optional description.
 4. Optionally, input a priority, if necessary.
 Note that a priority of zero is a null priority and is evaluated last.
 5. Use the UI builder in the **Incoming requests** section to add a condition.
     To build an expression with multiple conditions, click either: